-With the recent development of labeled set filters and their advantageous performance compared to previous (unlabeled) random set filters, such as identifying object identities, simplifying the multi-object transition kernel, the study on point processes turns to the labeled set gradually.
-In this paper, we propose an enhanced approximate approach for labeled multi-object (LMO) density \cite{refr:label_6} which does approximation based on the perception of the actual statistical properties between objects.
-The proposed method does not follow the old routine to approximate the LMO density using a certain type of distribution mechanically regardless the real correlation between objects, but evaluate the correlation between objects adaptively and factorize the LMO density into densities of several independent subsets according to correlation analysis.
-The proposed method takes into account the simplification of the complicate structure of LMO density and the reservation of necessary correlation at the same time.
-Note that the proposed method also can be used to make the further approximation of small class of LMO density, such as GLMB RFS family.
+In this paper, we propose an enhanced approximate approach for LMO density \cite{refr:label_6} which does approximation based on the perception of the actual statistical properties between objects.
+The proposed method does not follow the old routine to approximate the LMO density using a certain type of distribution mechanically regardless of the real correlation between objects.
+In contrast, it evaluates the correlation between objects adaptively and factorizes the LMO density into densities of several independent subsets according to correlation analysis.
+The proposed method takes into account the simplification of the complicate structure of LMO density and the reservation of correlation when necessary.
+The proposed method is designed for the universal LMO density, so it is also applicable to the small classes of LMO density, such as GLMB RFS family and its subclasses.

-The key point of the proposed approximation is the set marginal density.
-However, the computation of set marginal density is not mature.
+The key point of the proposed approximation is the labeled set marginal density.
+However, the computation of labeled set marginal density is not mature.
 In \cite{refr:JMB}, we preliminarily give the concept of set marginal and its computing method for joint multi-Bernoulli RFS.
 In this paper, we further derive the analytical expressions of set marginal density for the universal LMO density, GLMB density family and some subclasses of GLMB density including $\delta$-GLMB and Marginal $\delta$-GLMB (M$\delta$-GLMB) density, which guarantee the proposed approximation has great practicability.

 The paper is organized as follows, the background of this paper is presented in Section II.
 Section III proposes an enhanced approximation of LMO density which factorizes the LMO density based on the perception of the actual statistical correlation between object states.
 Section IV demonstrates the proposed approximation approach via numerical examples.
 Conclusion remarks are given in Section V.